William Buck's Dealmaking Insights Report 2023 explores Australia's M&A, Venture Capital, Private Equity and IPO markets. Download the report here.

 Australia

-It has been common over many years for medical practices to engage practitioners on a contracting basis.
-If the correct arrangements are not put in place it can increase the likelihood that contracting arrangements may subject practices to statutory leave entitlements; payroll tax; WorkCover and superannuation regardless of the agreement in place between the medical centre and the practising doctor.
+It has been common over many years for medical practices to engage practitioners on what has been colloquially described as a ‘contracting basis’.
+The term contractor is somewhat misleading as in most cases they operate as independents and are not contracted by the practice.
+This has led to some confusion in the industry and some lax processes around the treatment of the payments to ‘contractors’.
+If the practice does not put the correct arrangements and processes in place, it can increase the likelihood that contracting arrangements will subject practices to statutory leave entitlements, payroll tax, WorkCover and superannuation regardless of the agreement in place between the practice and the practitioner.

 There are two common methods generally employed under which a contracting arrangement is put in place.